natelaclaire/cis334/class-13/chapter-9-discovery-projects.md

 * A simple dashboard that surfaces data from multiple tables for the current user
 * CSRF protection for state-changing forms across your app

-In your final project, you can reuse and extend these patterns to flesh out the full CRM/social experience.
+In your final project, you can reuse and extend these patterns as needed.
+Great work!